-List and Remove Installed Packages that are not in the Official Repositories:
+List Installed Packages that are not in the Official Repositories:

-If you want a list of the packages you installed and are not in the official repositories, you can run this script:
+If you want a list of the packages you build and installed locally or packages that are no longer in the official repositories:

 Pacman is completely broken!
 How do I reinstall it?

 In the case that pacman is broken beyond repair, manually download the necessary packages (openssl, libarchive, and pacman) and extract them.
 The pacman binary will be restored along with its default configuration file.
 Afterwards, reinstall these packages with pacman to maintain package database integrity.
 You can use this command to extract them.

 sudo tar -xwvpf <i>package_name-version.tar.xz</i> -C / --exclude .PKGINFO --exclude .INSTALL